salinamoon/linreg/README.md

 -----------

 The linreg package was created for BIOSTAT 625 Homework 3.
-It contains the linreg function, which outputs the results of a linear regression analysis, similar to the lm function.
+It contains the linreg function, which fits a linear regression model on numeric data.
+The result is a table of coefficient estimates, similar to the lm function.

 Installation
 -----------